madetech/academy/README.md

 ##Objectives:

-By the time you've completed our twelve week programme, you'll have:
+We've set some objectives which we'll be supporting you to achieve during the twelve week programme:

-* Developed a strong grounding in the topics required to become a modern software engineer.
+* Has a strong grounding in the topics required to become a modern software engineer.
-* Have shipped a moderately complex application using the methods we've taught you.
+* Has shipped a moderately complex greenfield application using the methods we've taught.
-* Have contributed code improvements to live customer applications.
+* Contributed code refactoring and improvements to live customer applications.
-* Are comfortable taking part in retrospectives and showcases.
+* Taken an active part in retrospectives and showcases.
+* Taken on first line customer support / communications.

 ##Learning Programme: